yogi1967/MoneydancePythonScripts/index.md

   - orphan_attachments.py: scans your attachments and detects if any are orphaned (and other related errors)
   - demo_account_currency_rates.py: demo script for beginner coders with some simple Moneydance API calls etc
   - demo_calling_import_functions.py: demo script to show how to call deep API importFile() method and bypass UI popups (for headless running)
-  - ofx_create_new_usaa_bank_custom_profile.py: script that creates a new custom USAA bank logon profile so that it can connect within Moneydance
+  - ofx_create_new_usaa_bank_custom_profile.py: script that creates a new custom USAA bank logon profile so that it can connect within Moneydance (also built into Toolbox)
-  - ofx_populate_multiple_userids.py: script that allows you to modify a working OFX profile and populate with multiple UserIDs
+  - ofx_populate_multiple_userids.py: script that allows you to modify a working OFX profile and populate with multiple UserIDs (also built into Toolbox)
   - import_categories.py: script that allows you to import from a CSV file to create new Categories